 Connect the Mac that’s reviving the other via a particular port on the unresponsive Mac.
 One Thunderbolt port on every Mac covered by this technology is specially equipped to allow revival or restoration.
 See the list at the bottom of this article to find yours.

-Intel Mac laptop (any model): Hold down the power button and the left Control key, the left Option key, and the right Shift all at once for about three seconds.
+Intel Mac laptop (any model): Plug your Mac in, and then hold down the power button and the left Control key, the left Option key, and the right Shift all at once for about three seconds.

-M1 Mac mini: Making sure the power has been disconnected for more than 10 seconds, hold down the power button, plug the computer into power, and release the button.
-Its status light should glow amber now.
+M1 Mac mini or Mac Studio: Making sure the power has been disconnected for more than 10 seconds, hold down the power button, plug the computer into power, and release the button.
+Its status light should glow amber now and a DFU icon should appear onscreen.

 Now you can attempt to revive the firmware, which keeps all your files intact: